smeade/sandbox-010-paper-trail/README.md

 ## Readme

-An application to experiment with the PaperTrail gem for versioning.
+An application to experiment with the [PaperTrail gem](https://github.com/airblade/paper_trail) for versioning.

+"PaperTrail lets you track changes to your models' data.
+It's good for auditing or versioning.
+You can see how a model looked at any stage in its lifecycle, revert it to any version, and even undelete it after it's been destroyed."

 Demo Heroku app is [here](http://sandbox-010-paper-trail.herokuapp.com/).